Connect with us

 International Perspectives

 One of the best things about the best war movies is that they provide viewers an opportunity to learn about wars and history from all around the globe, not just in the United States.
-These global war films highlight the extraordinary skill and imagination of filmmakers from every part of the world while providing fresh and vital perspectives on the human experience of conflict.
-To help you narrow down your options, here are a few of great foreign war films:
+These global war films highlight the extraordinary skill and imagination of filmmakers from every part of the world while providing fresh and important perspectives on the human experience of conflict.

 The Battle of Algiers (1966)